What is eCommerce Warehousing? Definition, Types, Benefits, and Main Factors to be Considered While Selecting Warehouses in 2023

 - Conclusion: Why is eCommerce Warehousing Right for Your Business?

 What is eCommerce Warehousing?

-eCommerce warehousing includes traditional warehouses where the inventory/goods stored are specifically for online retail.
-Just like ordinary warehouses, the critical functions of eCommerce warehouses also include receiving, storing, packing and shipping.
+eCommerce warehousing is the process where the inventory/goods, specifically sold on online channels are stored in traditional warehouses.
+Just like ordinary warehouses, the critical functions of eCommerce warehouses also include receiving, storing, packing, and shipping.

 If we look at an eCommerce organization in its infancy, people tend to operate out of their homes.
 It is manageable to use it as both the receiving and shipping point, while other rooms can be used to carry out the storage and picking functions.
 It helps save costs and is easier to manage if it is just the family running the organization.
 This strategy will not last if there is a slight uptick in demand.

 The minute it picks up the scale, priorities naturally change for such organizations.
 Depending on the retailer’s strategy, the storage, packing, and shipping methods vary to provide faster fulfillment and to ensure that there is always a stock of in-demand products.